lmorg/murex/docs/commands/debug.md

     » debug false

-It is also worth noting that the debugging information needs to be written into the Go source code rather than in _murex_'s shell scripting languague.
+It is also worth noting that the debugging information needs to be written into the Go source code rather than in _murex_'s shell scripting language.
 If you require debugging those processes then please use _murex_'s `test` framework